 How do at-home COVID-19 tests work?
-Here’s what you need to know.
+Here’s what to know.

-Here is your cheat sheet on where to get at-home COVID-19 tests and when and how to use them.
+Here is a cheat sheet on where to get at-home COVID-19 tests and when and how to use them.

 In this article: